qgriffith-zz/OpenEats/docs/config.rst

     EMAIL_PORT =
     #EMAIL_USE_TLS = True

 .. note:: If you do not have your own email server you can use Gmail if you have a gmail account.
-Follow this 'gmail guide'_
+Follow this `gmail guide`_
           to learn how.
 .. _gmail guide: http://komunitasweb.com/2010/06/sending-email-using-gmail-account-in-django/